Cohomology and Deformations of left-symmetric Rinehart Algebras: O -operators and Nijenhuis operators

 So $N$ is a Nijenhuis operator if and only if $N- Id$ is a Rota-Baxter operator of weight $2$ on $L$.
-Similarly, we obtain that $N$ is a Nijenhuis operator if and only if $N+ Id$ is a Rota-Baxter operator of weight $-2$ on $L$.\\ Items (ii) and (iii) are obvious from the definitions of Nijenhuis operators and Rota-Baxter operator.
+Similarly, we obtain that $N$ is a Nijenhuis operator if and only if $N+ Id$ is a Rota-Baxter operator of weight $-2$ on $L$.

+Items (ii) and (iii) are obvious from the definitions of Nijenhuis operators and Rota-Baxter operator. \end{proof}